Jordan-Bungay/project-1-Monster-Hunter/README.md

 The goal of this website is to get people interested in this game and to get recognised as a good content provider on the internet.
 The following points are from my user point of view:

+* As a user, I want to be able to open the website and navigate easily.
+* As a user, I want to see what the monster hunter game is all about.
+* As a user, I want see what kind of content there is in the game.
+* As a user, I want to be able to join a group for frequent content updates and upcoming events.
+* As a user, I want to learn tips and tricks from other people who play this game in a community.

 ### Strategy